avrilcoghlan/LittleBookofRBioinformatics/src/chapter1.rst

 "File" in the pop-up menu that appears, and then choose FASTA from the "Format" menu that appears, and click on "Create file".

-click on the "Download"
-link at the top right of the NC\_001477 sequence record webpage, and choose "FASTA" from the list that appears.
-A box will pop up asking you what to name the file.
+A box will pop up asking you what to name the file, and where to save it.
 You should give it a sensible name (eg. "den1.fasta") and save it in a place where you will remember (eg. in the "My Documents" folder is a good idea):